-When submitting your claim, use neutral language - since it might be read out in court if it gets that far (hopefully it will be cleared up before that).
+When submitting your claim for pothole damage, use neutral language - since it might be read out in court if it gets that far (hopefully it will be cleared up before that).
 In your account, make constant reference to the collected evidence.

 You then have the option of going to a small claims court, seeking a maximum of £10,000 (£5,000 in Scotland).